Sally Rooney backed by fellow authors over Israeli boycott

 After Rooney’s decision to boycott Israeli publishing houses became public, the bestselling author said it would not be right to work with a company that “does not publicly distance itself from apartheid and support the UN-stipulated rights of the Palestinian people”.

-Rooney is best known for her novel Normal People which was adapted by the BBC into a TV series last year.
+Rooney is best known for her novel Normal People, which was adapted by the BBC into a TV series last year.